-This was done to provide them with a baseline as well as contribute to the research literature that was starting to emerge.
+This was done to provide our fire fighters with a baseline as well as contribute to the research that was starting to emerge.

 2018-19 Exposure Study

-Airservices has engaged the University of Queensland (UQ) to implement its second PFAS Exposure Study which is open to Airservices Aviation Rescue Fire Fighting current and former staff.
+Airservices again engaged the UQ to implement the second PFAS Exposure Study.
+This was open to Airservices Aviation Rescue Fire Fighting current and former staff.

-This important project aims to confirm whether the existing Airservices workplace health and safety controls continue to be effective in reducing potential PFAS occupational exposure, and to provide participants with updated personal information.
+This important project aimed to confirm whether the existing Airservices workplace health and safety controls continue to be effective in reducing potential PFAS occupational exposure, and to provide participants with updated personal information.

-It is important to note that the study will not provide definitive advice about an individual’s health, but the results will contribute to the broader research into PFAS exposure levels and potential human health associations.
+It is important to note that neither study provided definitive advice about an individual’s health, but the results have contributed to the broader research into PFAS exposure levels and potential human health associations.

-The study was designed with significant input from an internal working group which included operational fire fighters, a United Firefighters Union representative and an emergency vehicle technician.
+The study was designed with significant input from an internal working group that included operational fire fighters, a United Firefighters Union representative and an emergency vehicle technician.